Master's Degree Programme in Exact Sciences: Chemistry of Materials for Sustainable Development

 The aim of the Master’s education is to support you to become an independent expert who can evaluate information critically, plan and execute research projects to find new knowledge, and to solve scientific and technological problems independently and as a part of a group.

-In the University of Turku the research in Materials chemistry consists of fundamental research of material properties as well as that of interfaces, surfaces, and nanostructures from chemical point of view.
+In the University of Turku the research in Chemistry of Materials for Sustainable Development consists of fundamental research of material properties as well as that of interfaces, surfaces, and nanostructures from chemical point of view.
 Applied research focuses on functionalised organic electronics, luminescent materials and porous carriers as well as nanotechnology, detection technology, energy storage and conversion.

 The Thesis Project will form the basis for your Master’s Thesis.
 This laboratory project is a part of a true research project taking place in the department and made under the guidance of a supervisor.
 The Master’s thesis will be written based on the results from the laboratory project and a review of relevant background literature.